KiltedCode/khandaria-campaign/characters/README.md

 He has a love for the drink, primarily whiskey.
 So much that he has branched into distilling his own, though he prizes his several bottles of dwarven whiskey from Stormpeak.

+Learn more about his history and meeting `Pawtrick` through [Faleor's backstory](/characters/faleor-notes/backstory.md).

 ## The Animal Companions